gullevek/zabbix-postfix-monitoring/Postfix-Monitoring/README.md

 ### Software needed

 All discovery scripts return JSON and so the perl JSON module needs to be installed.
-In debian
+In Debian
 ```
 apt install libjson-perl
 ```